nitheshrayuduv/release-content/.github/PULL_REQUEST_TEMPLATE/pull_request_templates.md

 **Review**

-- [ ] Check for proper folder structure and versioning settings if a new subfolder is added under templates.
-- [ ] Ensure `autoImport` is set to `false` for the templates folder versioning settings.
 - [ ] If adding a new template, update the `Releasefile.yaml` for proper Digital.ai Release import.
 - [ ] Avoid using community plugins.
 - [ ] Do not use global or folder variables.